switchdoclabs/SDL_Arduino_WeatherBoard/README.md

 To Install:

+1) Unzip libraries.zip
-MOVE all of the directories in the libraries folder into your Arduino libraries folder and then restart the Arduino IDE.
+2) MOVE all of the directories in the libraries folder into your Arduino libraries folder and then restart the Arduino IDE.

 Additional library: